 We are organized on the basis of products and services and have three reportable segments.
 We conduct business primarily through our QCT (Qualcomm CDMA Technologies) semiconductor business and our QTL (Qualcomm Technology Licensing) licensing business.
 QCT develops and supplies integrated circuits and system software based on CDMA, OFDMA and other technologies for use in mobile devices, wireless networks, devices used in IoT, broadband gateway equipment, consumer electronic devices and automotive telematics and infotainment systems.
 QTL grants licenses to use portions of its intellectual property portfolio, which includes certain patent rights essential to and/or useful in the manufacture and sale of certain wireless products.
 Our QSI (Qualcomm Strategic Initiatives) reportable segment makes strategic investments.
-We also have nonreportable segments, including our cyber security solutions, mobile health and other wireless technology and service initiatives.
+We also have nonreportable segments, including Qualcomm Government Technologies or QGOV (formerly Qualcomm Cyber Security Solutions) and other wireless technology and service initiatives.

 Our reportable segments are operated by QUALCOMM Incorporated and its direct and indirect subsidiaries.
-Substantially all of our products and services businesses, including QCT, and substantially all of our engineering, research and development functions, are operated by Qualcomm Technologies, Inc. (QTI), a wholly-owned subsidiary of QUALCOMM Incorporated, and QTI's subsidiaries.
+All of our products and services businesses, including QCT, and all of our engineering, research and development functions, are operated by Qualcomm Technologies, Inc. (QTI), a wholly-owned subsidiary of QUALCOMM Incorporated, and QTI's subsidiaries.
 QTL is operated by QUALCOMM Incorporated, which owns the vast majority of our patent portfolio.
 Neither QTI nor any of its subsidiaries has any right, power or authority to grant any licenses or other rights under or to any patents owned by QUALCOMM Incorporated.

 Seasonality.
 Many of our products and/or much of our intellectual property are incorporated into consumer wireless devices, which are subject to seasonality and other fluctuations in demand.
 As a result, QCT has historically tended to have stronger sales toward the end of the calendar year as manufacturers prepare for major holiday selling seasons and due to the timing of Apple's device launch in the fall.
 Similarly, because QTL historically has recognized royalty revenues when royalties are reported by licensees, QTL has tended to record higher royalty revenues in the first calendar quarter when licensees report their sales made in the fourth calendar quarter.
-These trends did not occur in the first quarter of fiscal 2019 due to QCT's decline in share of modem sales for iPhone products and the lack of QTL royalty revenues recognized related to the sales of Apple's products resulting from our continued dispute with Apple and its contract manufacturers.
+These trends did not occur in the first six months of fiscal 2019 due to QCT's decline in share of modem sales for iPhone products and the lack of QTL royalty revenues recognized related to the sales of Apple's products resulting from our prior dispute with Apple and its contract manufacturers.
 These trends may or may not continue in the future.
-Additionally, QTL's revenues have been impacted by the adoption of the new revenue recognition accounting guidance in the first quarter of fiscal 2019 pursuant to which we estimate and recognize sales-based royalties in the period in which the associated sales occur, resulting in an acceleration of royalty revenue recognition by one quarter compared to the prior method.
+Additionally, QTL's revenues have been impacted by the adoption of the new revenue recognition guidance in fiscal 2019 pursuant to which we estimate and recognize sales-based royalties in the period in which the associated sales occur, resulting in an acceleration of royalty revenue recognition by one quarter compared to the prior method.
 The trends for QTL have been, and may be in the future be, impacted by disputes and/or resolutions with licensees.

 We have also experienced fluctuations in revenues due to the timing of conversions and expansions of 3G and 4G networks by wireless operators and the timing of launches of flagship wireless devices and consumer demand for wireless devices that incorporate our products and/or intellectual property.
+These trends may or may not continue in the future, including as a result of 5G network deployments and flagship device launches.